seany94/Pokemontcg-deckbuilder/README.md

 MVP: Display database of Pokemon cards.
 All users can view them.
 Allow users to sort cards typing ex: Pokemon/trainer/energy

-MVP: Sign in/up form and allow users to create/edit new a deck
+Further: Sign in/up form and allow users to create/edit new a deck

 Further: Allow users to delete deck